Charlie Roland: Football

 Charlie "Tyke" Roland initially played for the Corowa-based Border Federal Junior Football Club in 1893, before transferring to the Border United Football Club in the Ovens and Murray Football League between 1894 and 1898.

 Roland then played with the Excelsior Football Club in the Ovens and Murray Football League in 1899, then apparently moved across to Western Australia in early 1900, before playing his first game with the Carlton Football Club in round one, 1900.

 In 1902, Roland represented Victoria in a match against South Australia on the Adelaide Oval.
 South Australia defeated Victoria.
 He went onto represent Victoria on six occasions.

 In 1903, the Carlton Football Club were featured in a team photo in Melbourne Punch, with Roland pictured in the back row.

 Roland played for the Kalgoorlie-based Goldfields Football League club Boulder City in 1906 and 1907 and was a member of their 1907 premiership team.

 He was later cleared back to Carlton Football Club in May 1908.
 Roland played four more games for Carlton, bringing his VFL games tally to exactly 100.
-Unfortunately for Roland he missed out on Carlton's premierships in 1906, 1907 and 1908.
+He missed out on Carlton's premierships in 1906, 1907 and 1908.

 Roland finished off the 1908 season with Essendon's Victorian Football Association (VFA) team that lost the preliminary final to Brunswick Football Club.

 In 1910, Roland was playing for YMCA – Sydney.